krittawatcode/vote-items/readme.md

    - On Linux or MacOS, the file is `/etc/hosts`.
    - On Windows, the file is `c:\Windows\System32\Drivers\etc\hosts`.

-2. Add the following line to the file: `127.0.0.1 krittawatcod.test` This will route any requests for `krittawatcode.test` to your local machine.
+2. Add the following line to the file: `127.0.0.1 krittawatcode.test` This will route any requests for `krittawatcode.test` to your local machine.